MultiCoreNetwork/VanillaTowns/README.md

 **One important thing:** like all my plugins, this plugin uses [MBCore](https://github.com/MultiCoreNetwork/MBCore) as a library.
-With MBCore you can do some cool things in your config like using all hexadecimal colors (only Minecraft 1.16+) in strings simply by replacing the adding`#ab01cd` instead of `&c` colors.
+With MBCore you can do some cool things in your config like using all hexadecimal colors (only Minecraft 1.16+) in strings simply by adding `#ab01cd` instead of `&c` colors.
 You can use both at the same time.
 You can also use json formatted messages (the ones used in tellraw command) by simply putting `!j` at the start of the message (You can find an example of this in the default config).

 ## Download

-You can download this plugin [here](https://multicoredev.it/job/BungeeCompact/).
+You can download this plugin [here](https://www.spigotmc.org/resources/vanilla-towns.90837/).

 This plugin requires Vault to be installed.
 You can find Vault [here](https://www.spigotmc.org/resources/vault.34315).